AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 * Add post as story or add  as post as favorite or pin to top.
 * View a social leaderboard.

-Social learning is a platform in the Captivate Prime mobile app, which engages users to share ideas and meaningful insights in an informal environment.
+Social learning is a platform in the Learning Manager mobile app, which engages users to share ideas and meaningful insights in an informal environment.
 It is a methodology that supplements the idea of traditional learning.

 Social learning allows users to use the expertise around them to get correct and concise information.
 Learners can quickly apply that information to complete a task and achieve a goal.